 I was at Milan/Madrid last year, and well, I had to buy some good quality leather products while I was at THE country that makes good quality leather products, ya?
-And these things don’t come cheap, so I also made sure I read up on the tax refund procedures prior to my trip.
+And these things don’t come cheap, so I also made sure I read up on the tax refund procedures in Milan prior to my trip.

 Unfortunately, the information was scarce on internet.
 Even on the official website of Milan Malpensa Airport (which was my last point of departure from the Schengen region), the instruction was vague.
-It was as if the authorities didn’t want tourists to get their tax refunds… *cue conspiracy theory sinister music*
+It was as if the authorities didn’t want tourists to get their tax refund… *cue conspiracy theory sinister music*

-Can I Get Tax Refunds?
+Can I Get Tax Refund?

-First things first, as with all tax refunds, there are criteria you must meet before you can even think of starting the refund process.
+First things first, as with all tax refund, there are criteria you must meet before you can even think of starting the refund process.
 You must first be a non-EU citizen.
 Then, if you are travelling around the EU countries (like I did, between Spain and Italy), you can only claim your refund at the last point before you leave the EU (a.k.a Schengen region).

 The exception is if, eg. You are taking SQ377 (BCN-MXP-SIN) that leaves Barcelona and transits through Milan, such that even though Milan is your last point of departure from the EU, but you effectively left the region at Barcelona (because at Milan, you won’t be picking up your bags and doing re-check-in), then you have to process your tax refund at Barcelona.

 For me, I arrived from Madrid via Air Europa, a budget airline that does not connect to my onward SQ flight at all.
 Therefore, I had to “check out”, pick up my bags, then check in again, thereby making Milan my last point of departure.